jjg/WebE/journal.md

 It's also at a point where I could install it using Gokrazy and have a somewhat usable device.
 I might try that next just for the fun and distraction.

+## 04042022

+Got a chance to try running the latest build of [fzx](./fzx) on [gokrazy](https://gokrazy.org/) and after a bit of fiddling it works.
+This is something of a milestone, having a read/write implementation running natively on nearly bare metal.

+Lots to do to make it practical but it's an exciting step (especially toward solar-powered nodes) and very invigorating!